glenn113/Assignment-2/README.md

 For "Agreeableness" I scored 62.5% (moderate range) which tends to mean I balance the interests of myself and others similarly.
 For "Neuroticism" I scored 42% (low range) which tends to mean I am less likely to experience negative emotions and I am more optimistic and carefree.

+Glenn Roberts

+Myers-Briggs test
+ISTJ - The Duty Fulfiller

+the test s show that I am more or a doer/follower rather than a leader in a group environment.
+This is true in most cases because I am very responsible and I know that the leader of the group is putting responsibility on me to complete the task.
+However, if I need to be a leader then I can step up to the plate when I need to and i am very adative to the enviroment.

+Learining style quiz-Visual
+If you are a visual learner, you learn by reading or seeing pictures.
+You understand and remember things by sight.
+You can picture what you are learning in your head, and you learn best by using methods that are primarily visual.
+You like to see what you are learning.
+As a visual learner, you are usually neat and clean.
+You often close your eyes to visualize or remember something, and you will find something to watch if you become bored.
+You may have difficulty with spoken directions and may be easily distracted by sounds.
+You are attracted to color and to spoken language (like stories) that is rich in imagery.

 <b><i>Ideal Jobs</i></b>

 <i>Compare/Contrast Ideal Jobs</i>